10 Best Healthcare Software for November 2025

 Key Catalysts

-• Expansion into new verticals and global markets
+• Expansion into AI-driven automation and digital transformation

 • Strong customer retention and upsell opportunities